alexandraalbu/alexandraalbu.github.io/blog_about.md

 permalink: /blog_about.html
 ---
 <div style="float:left;width:70%;">

-This is the place where I write about problems or topics I like.
+This blog is a rather chaotic collection of short posts about problems or topics I like.

 <ul>
   {% for post in site.posts %}